 Coconut is called a wonder food since it is almost a perfect meal.
 In the Vedas it has been called 'Kalpa Vriksha' meaning the tree which provides all necessities of life.
 It is used in many rituals and ceremonies apart from its use as food in a vari

-Trans fat are found in margarine, shortening, fried foods, bakery stuff etc.
+Trans fat is found in margarine, shortening, fried foods, bakery stuff etc.

 Harmful Effects Of Trans Fat

-- They increase LDL or the bad cholesterol. and lower HDL or the good cholesterol.
+- They increase LDL or bad cholesterol. and lower HDL or good cholesterol.

-- They clog the arteries, cause diabetes and increase risk of heart disease.
+- They clog the arteries, cause diabetes and increase the risk of heart disease.